keithlee/QuickTips/README.md

-# Pre-work - QuickTips
+# Pre-work - QuickTip

-QuickTips is a beautifully designed tip calculator application for iOS.
+QuickTip is a beautifully designed tip calculator application for iOS.

 Submitted by: Keith Lee